Our goal is to ensure you have a viable, healthy and comfortable pregnancy.

 - Varicose veins, hemorrhoids and vulval varicosities

-Acupuncture at the end of the third trimester can help preparing the cervix and pelvis for labor.
-A series of 3 weekly acupuncture treatments using a specific point protocol has been shown to reduce mean labor time from 8 hours and two minutes in the control group (70 women) to six hours and 36 minutes in the group of 70 women who received pre-birth acupuncture.
+Acupuncture at the end of the third trimester can help prepare the cervix and pelvis for labor.
+A series of 3 weekly acupuncture treatments using a specific point protocol has been shown to reduce mean labor time from 8 hours and two minutes in the control group to six hours and 36 minutes in the group who received pre-birth acupuncture.
 Midwives have also report a lower rate of medical intervention when pre-birth acupuncture is administered starting at 36-37 weeks gestation.

 Acupuncture for Labor Induction